You are here

 What is collective bargaining?

-Collective bargaining is the performance of the mutual obligation of the representative of the employer and the exclusive bargaining representative to meet at reasonable times and to bargain in good faith in an effort to reach agreement with respect to wages, hours and working conditions.
+Collective bargaining is the performance of the mutual obligation of the representative of the employer and the exclusive bargaining representative of a group of employees, to meet at reasonable times and to bargain in good faith in an effort to reach agreement with respect to wages, hours and working conditions and culminating in a written agreement known as a collective bargaining agreement (CBA).
 The obligation does not compel either party to agree to a proposal or to make a concession.

 Who manages collective bargaining?